PawelBialek98/FraudDetectionAPI/README.md

 2) /getBinDetails - retrieves RAW data for a given Bin number from the Mastercard API.

-At the moment applicaiton works only with *dev mode* (MongoDB works in Dev Services mode)
+At the moment applicaiton works only with *dev mode* (MongoDB and Redis works in Dev Services mode)

 ## Key features